w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 We will need to create a new file called "rules.yml" under `/etc/prometheus/` that is defined all the rules we would like to detect.
 If any of the rules defined in this file is fulfilled, an alert will be triggered.
 The rule below checks whether the instance is down.
-If it is down for more than 5 minutes, you should receive an email notification.
+If it is down for more than 5 minutes, an email notification will be sent.
 If you would like to learn more about the details of the rule defining, go [here](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).
 There are other interesting alerts you may find useful [here](https://awesome-prometheus-alerts.grep.to/rules.html).